Commuting in Toronto

 Additional Resources

-For a thorough list of transportation services available to you, please check the U of T’s Transportation Guide.
-You can also use the interactive map of U of T here for details on all things campus-related from buildings, amenities to transportation, food, etc.
+For a thorough list of transportation services available to you, please check U of T’s Transportation Guide.
+You can also use the interactive map of U of T here for details on all things campus-related including buildings, amenities, transportation, and food.